Titelberg: modern name of a Celtic hillfort in Luxembourg, probably the main settlement of the tribe of the Treveri.

 The smelting of iron ore must have been important: iron could be exported.
 Among the imports were wine, olive oil, Italian ceramics, and bronze objects.
 The presence of various kinds of Gallic coins confirms that the Titelberg was a market town.

 The site was surrounded by a murus Gallicusnote[Caesar, Gallic War 7.23.] that was about nine meters high.
 Inside was a living area, where local noblemen must have had their dwellings.
 In the southeast, there was a quarter for the artisans, separated from the residential area in the northwest by a ditch that was some four meters wide.
 A fourteen meter long hall may have served as meeting place for political deliberations.

-In the mid-fifth century BCE, Caesar conquered Gaul.
+In the mid-first century BCE, Caesar conquered Gaul.
 At first, not much changed, but in the mid-thirties BCE, the hillfort was rebuilt.
 The murus Gallicus was demolished (although a part was left in the southeast), and at least two new roads were built, perpendicular to the main road.
 Several houses were rebuilt with stone cellars.